Frequently Asked Questions

 Q. How do I take care of my Mannequin Makeovers mannequin?

-A. Obviously it's important that you handle her with care, just like any mannequin.
-Mannequins are made from fibreglass, which is strong but can crack under stress, and the paint, although hard-wearing, can chip or get scratched.
-If she gets dirty or dusty, she can be wiped with a damp cloth and dreid with an absorbent tissue or towel.
+A. It's important that you handle her with care, just like any mannequin.
+Mannequins are usually made from fibreglass, which is strong but can crack under stress, and the paint, although hard-wearing, can chip or get scratched.
+If she gets dirty or dusty, just wipe with a damp cloth and dry with a tissue or towel.

 A. This depends on the damage.
 I provide a small pot of touch-up paint in case the mannequin gets scuffed or scratched.
 Anything beyond this will require proper repair.
-I can carry this out, but there will be a charge appropriate to the damage.
+I can carry this out, but there will be a charge appropriate to the damage, and of course there is the cost of shipping both ways.

 Q. Do you customise male mannequins, or only female?